oils-for-unix/oils/doc/regex-manual.md

 Because the meanings of `.` `^` and `$` are usually affected by regex engine flags, like `dotall`, `multiline`, and `unicode`.

-As a result, the names mean nothing more than “however your regex engine interprets `.` `^` and `$`”.
+As a result, the names mean nothing more than "however your regex engine interprets `.` `^` and `$`".

-As mentioned in the “Philosophy” section above, eggex only does a superficial, one-to-one translation.
+As mentioned in the "Philosophy" section above, eggex only does a superficial, one-to-one translation.
 It doesn't understand the details of which characters will be matched under which engine.